 Nail Technician: Job Duties, Occupational Outlook, and Education Prerequisites

 Explore the career requirements for nail technicians.
 Get the facts about training requirements, salary, job outlook and licensure to determine if this is the right career for you.
-Schools offering Culinary Arts degrees can also be found in these popular choices.
+Schools offering Nail Technology degrees can also be found in these popular choices.

 Career Information At a Glance